micmejia/bible-dump/AMPC/Matthew/Matt 17.md

-Lord, do pity _and_ have mercy on my son, for he has epilepsy (is [^e]moonstruck) and he suffers terribly; for frequently he falls into the fire and many times into the water.
+Lord, do pity _and_ have mercy on my son, for he has epilepsy (is moonstruck) and he suffers terribly; for frequently he falls into the fire and many times into the water.